axeon-software/Babylon_Runtime/docs/tutorials.md

 #### Some bits of organisation

-Assume you have tons of materials, you're _index.html_ will be probably messy.
+Assume you have tons of materials, your _index.html_ will be probably messy.
-So, is there a way to confine patches to external files ?
+So, is there a way to confine patches to external files?
 Yes.

 Create a folder named as you want, near your _index.html_, then create one file named _cameras.patch_, another named _scene.patch_ and one more named _materials.patch_.

-As you can guess, you can now cut & paste patch data from your _index.html_ to the right _.patch_ files ; and tell to \_r where are stored this patches.
+As you can guess, you can now cut & paste patch data from your _index.html_ to the right _.patch_ files ; and tell to ```_r``` where are stored this patches.

 Things to know:
 - patch file must have _.patch_ extension,
-- entire patch file content must be included in square brackets __[ ]__ (one patch file is a table).
+- entire patch file content must be included in square brackets __[ ]__ (one patch file is an array).

 > scene.patch